 This chapter will guide you through the installation process.
 The concepts presented here apply to all installation methods.
 The only difference is in the way the distribution sets are fetched by the installer.
-Some details of the installation differ depending on the NetBSD release: The examples from this chapter were created with NetBSD 5.0.
+Some details of the installation differ depending on the NetBSD release.
+The examples from this chapter were created with NetBSD 8.0.

 The following install screens are just examples.
 Do not simply copy them, as your hardware and configuration details may be different!

-The installation process is divided logically in two parts.
-In the first part you create a partition for NetBSD and write the disklabel for that partition.
-In the second part you decide which distribution sets (subsets of the operating system) you want to install and then extract the files into the newly created partition(s).
+The installation process is divided logically into two parts.
+In the first part, you create a partition for NetBSD and write the disklabel for that partition.
+In the second part, you decide which distribution sets (subsets of the operating system) you want to install and then extract the files into the newly created partition(s).

 The NetBSD install program sysinst allows you to change the keyboard layout during the installation.
 If for some reason this does not work for you, you can use the map in the following table.

-To start the installation of NetBSD, insert your chosen boot media (CD/DVD, USB drive, floppy, etc.) and reboot the computer.
-The kernel on the installation medium will be booted and start displaying a lot of messages on the screen about hardware being detected.
+To start the installation of NetBSD, insert your chosen boot medium (CD/DVD, USB drive, floppy, etc.) and reboot the computer.
+The kernel on the installation medium will be booted and it will start displaying a lot of messages on the screen about hardware being detected.

 installation program, sysinst, shown in

-From here on you should follow the instructions displayed on the
+follow the instructions displayed on the screen, using the

-the same layout: the upper part of the screen shows a short
+same layout: the upper part of the screen shows a short description of

-description of the current operation or a short help message, and the
+the current operation or a short help message, and the rest of the

-each choice.
-Confirm your choice by pressing the Return
+displayed left of each choice.
+Confirm your choice by pressing the

 Start by selecting the language you prefer to use for the installation process.